MSFT-davidgregory/ADFSHydrationToolkit/README.md

   **Start-ADFSServerToken**

-After 24 hours, you should see the applications show up in the ADFS Activity Report in the Azure portal with the login activity.
+After 24 hours, you should see the applications show up in the ADFS Activity Report in the Azure portal with the login activity like so:

+(images/activityreport.png)